 Use the button on the final screen to allow respondents to access their personalized report, like in the example below:

-To do this, save the PDF and then head back to the questionnaire editor.
-In the final screen message, you can toggle to add a download button to the final screen.
+To do this, save the PDF and then click on the Questionnaire tab to head back to the questionnaire editor.
+In the final screen message options, you can toggle to add a download button to the final screen.

 Now you can edit the download button label as well as paste the download link you have copied from the PDF share settings.
 Note that the download button label cannot exceed 20 characters.

 Now you're good to go!
-Wow your respondents and be amazed with the results!
+Wow, your respondents and be amazed by the results!